GioF71/audio-tools/media-servers/tidal-hires/README.md

 This script and compose file will allow you to create a media server for Tidal, with support for HiRes lossless audio.
 A premium Tidal Account is required, particularly the HiFi Plus plan if you want to actually play hi-res.

+### Caveat

+This is currently a **tech preview**.
+The upmpdcli plugin is not yet complete for hires support, and the [underlying library](https://github.com/tamland/python-tidal) does not have an official release with hires support.

 ## Limitations

 The only renderer know to be working with Tidal in hires mode with upmpdcli as the media server is the combination of mpd and upmpdcli (as a renderer).